Giva’s List of 24 Top Call Center Statistics for 2025

 -

-First call resolution (FCR) is one of the most important metrics in contact centers.
+First Call Resolution (FCR) is one of the most important metrics in contact centers.
 Customers are increasingly unforgiving of agents passing them on to other teams.
-Most would prefer the agent who answers their call, solves their query, and does so on that call.
-The good news is the average FCR rate worldwide is around 70 to 79% (SQM Group).
+Most would prefer that the agent who answers their call also solves their query, and does so on that call.
+An acceptable FCR rate in previous years has been 70%.
+Now, call center agents are expected to strive for a rate of 80% or higher.
+Certain industries may have a lower average due to accuracy and security or privacy issues.
+(Nextiva)

 -